nshint/nshint.github.io/source/_posts/2015-07-11-shared-breakpoints.markdown

 - Performing network requests on the main thread, will hang the users interface.<br/>

 {% img left /images/shared-breakpoints/1.png %}
-We can solve those situations using the so called `Symbolic Breakpoints` and [share those breakpoints](https://developer.apple.com/library/ios/recipes/xcode_help-breakpoint_navigator/articles/sharing_a_breakpoint.html) with your team.
+We can solve those situations by using the so called `Symbolic Breakpoints` and [share those breakpoints](https://developer.apple.com/library/ios/recipes/xcode_help-breakpoint_navigator/articles/sharing_a_breakpoint.html) with your team.
 Thereby, every developer can take advantage of that, and get notified, when they occur.

 To help you out, we created a bunch of shared breakpoints and integrate them into your project is very easy: